DonMVB/aws/AWS_Assoc_SAA_C02.md

 - If you are using NAT Gateway along with your NACL, you must ensure the availability of the NAT Gateway ephemeral port range within the rules of your NACL.
 Because NAT Gateway traffic can appear on any of range's ports for the duration of its connection, you must ensure that all possible ports are accounted for and open.
 - NACL can have a small impact on how EC2 instances in a private subnet will communicate with any service, including VPC Endpoints.

 ## 3.5.
-NAT Instances vs. NAT Gateways:
+NAT Instances vs. NAT Gateways
 - Attaching an Internet Gateway to a VPC allows instances with public IPs to directly access the internet.
 NAT does a similar thing, however it is for instances that do not have a public IP.
 It serves as an intermediate step which allow private instances to first masked their own private IP as the NAT's public IP before accessing the internet.
 - You would want your private instances to access the internet so that they can have normal software updates.
 NAT prevents any initiating of a connection from the internet.

+### 3.5.1.
+NAT instances
-- **NAT instances** are individual EC2 instances that perform the function of providing private subnets a means to securely access the internet.
+- Individual EC2 instances that perform the function of providing private subnets a means to securely access the internet.
 - Because they are individual instances, High Availability is not a built-in feature and they can become a choke point in your VPC.
 They are not fault-tolerant and serve as a single point of failure.
 While it is possible to use auto-scaling groups, scripts to automate failover, etc. to prevent bottlenecking, it is far better to use the NAT Gateway as an alternative for a scalable solution.
+- NAT instances are deprecated, but still useable.
+NAT Gateways are the prefered means to achieve Network Address Translation.
+- When creating NAT instances, it is important to remember that EC2 instances have source/destination checks on them by default.
+What these checks do is ensure that any traffic it comes across must be either generated by the instance or be the intended recipient of that traffic.
+Otherwise, the traffic is dropped because the EC2 instance is neither the source nor the destination.
+- So because NAT instances act as a sort of proxy, you *must* disable source/destination checks when musing a NAT instance.

+### 3.5.2.
+NAT Gateway
-- **NAT Gateway** is a managed service that is composed of multiple instances linked together within an availability zone in order to achieve HA by default.
+- A managed service that is composed of multiple instances linked together within an availability zone in order to achieve HA by default.
 The NAT gateway is replaced by AWS if it fails, but there is a short disruption of service during the replacement (PPT).
 NAT Gateways are a charge item - not free.
 - To achieve further HA and a zone-independent architecture, create a NAT gateway for each Availability Zone and configure your routing to ensure that resources use the NAT gateway in their corresponding Availability Zone.
-- NAT instances are deprecated, but still useable.
-NAT Gateways are the prefered means to achieve Network Address Translation.
 - There is no need to patch NAT Gateways as the service is managed by AWS.
 You do need to patch NAT Instances though because they’re just individual EC2 instances.
 - Because communication must always be initiated from yout private instances, you need a route rule to route traffic from a private subnet to your NAT gateway.
 - Your NAT instance/gateway will have to live in a public subnet as your public subnet is the subnet configured to have internet access.
-- When creating NAT instances, it is important to remember that EC2 instances have source/destination checks on them by default.
-What these checks do is ensure that any traffic it comes across must be either generated by the instance or be the intended recipient of that traffic.
-Otherwise, the traffic is dropped because the EC2 instance is neither the source nor the destination.
-- So because NAT instances act as a sort of proxy, you *must* disable source/destination checks when musing a NAT instance.

 ## 3.6.
 Bastion Hosts:
 - Bastion Hosts are special purpose computers designed and configured to withstand attacks.
 This server generally runs a single program and is stripped beyond this purpose in order to reduce attack vectors.
 [From wikipedia, added 9/4/2020]